aruizdealarcon/ipetikzmod/README.md

 **Close all instances of IPE** (in OSX use Cmd+Q on it) **and run it again**.

+**P.S.:** If the IPE editor fails to find MacTeX, a possible solution is to create the file ~/.ipe/ipe.conf with the content

+    IPELATEXPATH=/usr/local/texlive/2024/bin/universal-darwin

 ## How to install in Windows

 Download tikzmod.lua from this repository.